hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 service2    IN    A    10.20.2.1
 ```

-In addition to the two site-specific subdomains above, there are domain names
-in the domain `network.lan`: the two services `service1` and `service2`.
-Like
+Like in the two subdomains above, the two services `service1` and `service2`
-the services in the two subdomains, they resolve to the address of `node1`.
-But
+both resolve to the address of `node1`.
+But the DNS servers use different
-the DNS servers use different configurations: on one server, the domain names
+configurations: on one server, the domain names resolve to the node `10.20.1.1`
-resolve to the node `10.20.1.1` and on the other to `10.20.2.1`.
-This way,
+and on the other to `10.20.2.1`.
+This way, nodes can use these domain names to
-nodes can use these domain names to access the services in their respective
+access the services in their respective subdomain without having to know in
-subdomain without having to know in which subdomain they are.
+which subdomain they are.

 ## Ansible